pirocorp/Eve-Echoes-Industries/README.md

-# Eve Echoes Planetary Production API 0.6-alpha
+# Eve Echoes Planetary Production API 0.7-alpha

+Whats new in version 0.7:
+- Blueprints
+- Search for Blueprints
+- Blueprint Calculator
+- UI Fixes
+- Bug Fixes

 Whats new in version 0.6:
 - Best system in range bug fix.
 When you click on the row with the system subtable wont open.